Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/about-cloud-develop-defer.md

 To enable defer in the dbt Cloud IDE, toggle the **Defer to production** button on the command bar.
 Once enabled, dbt Cloud will:

+1. Pull down the most recent manifest from the Staging or Production environment for comparison
-- Pass the `--defer` flag to the command (for any command that accepts the flag).
+2. Pass the `--defer` flag to the command (for any command that accepts the flag)

 If you were to start developing on a new branch with [nothing in your development schema](/reference/node-selection/defer#usage), edit a single model, and run `dbt build -s state:modified` &mdash;  only the edited model would run.
 Any `{{ ref() }}` functions will point to the staging or production location of the referenced models.